oreganolaborant/Battleye-Discord-Bot/README.md

 ---

 ### 📊 Status Indicators

 ✅ Status: 🛡️ Clear: Today's bans are below 500.

 🚨 Ban Wave | Be careful: Today's bans have exceeded 500.

+---
+### 📄 License

+This project is open-source and free to use.